ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

-_Note_: "Possession" looks like to be a bad name for one demon forcing a lesser demon to be more performing, so this ability and effect will likely be renamed in future version.
+_Note_: "Possession" looks like to be a bad name for one demon forcing a lesser demon to be more performing, so this ability and effect will likely be renamed in future versions.

 ## Visual Improvements